facebookincubator/dynolog/dynolog/docs/pytorch_profiler.md

 ```
 The minimum version needed is one containing [PR#653](https://github.com/pytorch/kineto/pull/653/), commit a36e47e6d080abd62ca26dd2a007c8f4cd0bd600

-You all set to build and install PyTorch
+You are all set to build and install PyTorch.
 ```bash
 python setup.py install
 ```